 Our sample shipped with a three-pin plug, and a relatively short 1m cable, so you'll need to plug it in reasonably close to where you wish to use it.

 The price of this Apple USB-C PD charger is somewhat frightening, but we can't ignore the colossal 87W USB-C PD output it offers.
 That's insane.

 It's probably also overkill for what you need, so check how much power your laptop can actually accept before you buy.

-RavPower is a big name in the charging world, and its USB-C PD charger has an additional four outputs - much like the below example from Anker.
+RavPower is a big name in the charging world, and its USB-C PD charger has an additional four outputs - much like the Anker PowerPort+ lower down the chart.
 This one has a higher 45W USB-C PD output, however, with an additional 15W reserved for those extra iSmart 2.0 ports.